 Complete height-based sizing reference for all bike types

-Enter geometry measurements for two bikes to see a detailed side-by-side comparison
+Enter at least reach and stack for both bikes to see a side-by-side comparison.